 5. Steglitz-Zehlendorf - A nature lover's dream

 Zehlendorf's Botanic Garden is just what founder Adolf Engler envisions in 1889: the 'world in a garden'.
 Discover 22,000 plant species from as far as the ancient Himalayas, East Asia, Africa and the tropics.
 Even in winter the extensive garden invites you to take beautiful walks.
+In winter, the spacious garden invites you to beautiful walks in the magical sea of lights of the Christmas Garden.

-Tip 6: Tempelhof-Schöneberg - Berlin Circus Festival
+Tip 6: Tempelhof-Schöneberg - Sweet Christmas Treats

 7. Reinickendorf - Glorious winter walks